 A few years ago Maya Sullivan was facing mounting piles of debt from her student loan, credit cards, and a lifestyle she couldn’t afford.
 After seeking credit counseling, she realized that she was paying more than necessary for things she actually needed, including a full coverage auto insurance in Attleboro, MA on her low-value, older car.
 Attleboro is a city in Bristol County, Massachusetts.
 It was formerly known as the “Jewelry Capital of the World” for its many jewelry makers.

-Before delving in to the factors that will determine whether you need a full auto insurance or just the basics, it is important to first know the key difference between the two.
+Before delving into the factors that will determine whether you need full auto insurance or just the basics, it is important to first know the key difference between the two.

 While “full coverage” is a loosely defined term, most industry experts agree that it typically combines three scopes of protection: state-required liability coverage, collision coverage, and comprehensive coverage.

 - Most states have a minimum liability coverage requirement, which pays for property damages and bodily injury stemming from motor vehicle accidents in which you are found to be at fault.
 This is “basic” car insurance coverage.

 - Collision coverage pays for damages to your car in the event of an accident whether or not you are at fault.

 - Comprehensive coverage pays for the damages related to theft, vandalism, and other non-accident events.

 On average, full coverage costs $110 – $140 per month, although it can vary greatly depending upon your location, type of vehicle, driving history, and ultimately your perceived risk factors.